Dining in Dublin

 A few years back Irish food didn’t even count as a joke, but these days Irish cuisine is on top of the foodie pyramid and dining in Dublin is a foodies paradise.
 Fresh ingredients, world-renowned chefs, the world famous Ballymaloe School of Cookery and some of the globe’s finest ingredients have created a cuisine that is one of the best.
+From traditional foods like a full Irish and restaurants serving boxty, Irish cuisine is as varied as its people and regions.

 Since the BSE scare back in the 90’s Ireland has been stringent about protecting its meat sources and this has allowed the country to focus on local products with a strong provenance.
 Virtually any Irish beef, pork, veal, chicken and so on can be traced back to the original source.
 The terroir is marked on the packages bought in grocery stores and it gives you the full information on grazing, pasture and so on.
 The seafood caught in the waters around Ireland is the best in the world.
 From Dublin Bay prawns to Wild Atlantic Way smoked salmon, oysters, crayfish, and even seaweed is sourced and used here.
 In the restaurants and food stalls new and inventive ways are being developed to serve fantastic local produce and it is now easy to find stunning meals that create sublime memories when dining in Dublin.